 Treating OSA requires keeping airways open during sleep – something that can often be accomplished with noninvasive treatments such as oral appliances worn while sleeping.
 These devices are customized to fit comfortably in the mouth and work to keep the tongue and palate optimally positioned for unobstructed airflow.
 During your obstructive sleep apnea consultation at our Mesa, Arizona office we can help you determine if this particular treatment option is best for your needs.

-While there is nothing that can be done about genetic risk factors for sleep apnea, many of the things that increase risks for this condition can be controlled.
+While patients cannot change their genetic risk factors for sleep apnea, they can control many of the things that increase risks for this condition.
 This includes things such as:

 - Being overweight

 - Using alcohol or sedatives

 If you are increasing your risks through behavioral choices, lifestyle changes may be necessary to effectively treat your condition.

 Our Mesa sleep apnea dentists have found the oral device ProSomnus to be very effective in the treatment of obstructive sleep apnea.
 This device is custom-made to fit comfortably in your mouth and is capable of keeping both muscles and soft tissue in place during sleep to help ensure optimal airflow.
 Independent studies have found ProSomnus to provide 91% treatment efficacy and it is well-tolerated by 96% of obstructive sleep apnea patients.
 Alone, however, it may not be fully effective at treating all cases.